Corporate Social Responsibility - Mālama Hawaiʻi

 Clearing invasive species

-Statewide
+Statewide Opportunities

-Hawaiʻi Land Trust (Oʻahu, Kauaʻi, Maui)
+Hawaiʻi Land Trust

-Hawaiʻi Land Trust (HILT) is Hawaiʻi’s islands-wide land trust that is both a nonprofit and a nationally accredited land trust.
-We protect lands that are integral to Hawaiʻi’s well-being and character, upholding our kuleana to these lands and the communities they are in, through thoughtful stewardship that deepens community connection to, and builds reciprocal relationships with ʻāina (land).
+Hawaiʻi Land Trust (HLT)’s mission is to protect lands that are integral to Hawaiʻi’s well-being and character, upholding our kuleana (responsibility) to these lands and the communities they are in.
+Volunteers help with restoration and conservation projects, including land stewardship, all across Oʻahu, Kauaʻi, and Maui.

-Hawaiian Legacy Reforestation Initiative (Virtual, Oʻahu)
+Hawaiian Legacy Reforestation Initiative

 Oʻahu